coreyfournier/Generator/README.md

 * 194 is positive 12v DC from generator.
 * 23 Transfer, causes a transfer to utility when:
   * generator is running and connected to ATS.
-  * 0 ground -12v DC is connted to 23.
+  * 0 ground -12v DC is connected to 23.
   * +12v DC is supplied to 194.
   * I wasn't able to trigger the transfer via optocoupler.
 I could hear a small click in the ATS, but it never fully engaged.
 It only worked via relay.